danielabar/meblog/src/markdown/rails-query-perf.md

 --  Execution Time: 24.936 ms
 ```

 The SQL explain plan above shows this is a more complex query than the previous attempts.
-It includes many operations but we'll be focusing on the join operations.
+It includes many more operations than can be covered in this post, so we'll only be focusing on the join operations.

 Execution time has gone up, even though the query is still using the index on `trips.completed_at`: